 "I like that we do fun things with friends.
 I'm happy that we learn."

 In our small Kilonpuisto kindergarten, everyone knows each other and there is room for everyone's thoughts and opinions.
-At the heart of everything we do is the interaction between the children and the adults in the nursery.
+At the heart of everything we do is the interaction between the children and the adults in the kindergarten.
 Joy, laughter and humour are part of our everyday life.
 We invest in play and support children's friendships.
 We work a lot in small groups, but in our kindergarten, children of all ages learn to work together.

 We encourage children to try new things and create situations that give them a sense of achievement.
 The child has an eagerness to learn new things and we support this.
 Every child is unique and valuable just the way they are.
 In a small kindergarten, we can get to know every child and children have the right to express themselves, their opinions and their ideas.